rajinder-yadav/tscli/.templates/javascript/README.md

 ### Testing

-Testing is done use _Tape_, the [test methods](http://localhost:3001/) are simple and easy to learn.
+Testing is done use _Tap_, the [test methods](http://localhost:3001/) are simple and easy to learn.

-_Tape_ makes testing simple.
+_Tap_ makes testing simple.
 Code is easy to read since it is just JavaScript, since there is no context switching to BDD syntax.
 Plus anyone who knows JavaScript will be able to write test code immediately.

 Moreover less time should be put into writing test, and more time allowed for development coding.
-I believe _Tape_ is the best option for writing unit test for JavaScript code.
+I believe _Tap_ is the best option for writing unit test for JavaScript code.

 The test code should be _co-located_ with the source being tested.
 As a best practice, place test under a sub-folder called `test/`.